 Growth factors are chemicals in your blood that help the bone marrow produce different types of blood cells.
 Some growth factors can be made in the laboratory.
 They are used to boost low blood counts.
 Neutrophils are white blood cells that help fight infections.
 A growth factor called granulocyte colony stimulating factor (G-CSF) makes the bone marrow produce more neutrophils.
 GCSF is commonly given to people having chemotherapy.
 Growth factors are usually given as an injection under the skin (subcutaneous).
 A family member or friend can be taught to give the injections.
 The injections can be given at a local medical centre or outpatient department if preferred.

-Some people experience flu-like symptoms while using G-CSF including mild to severe bone pain, fevers and chills and headaches.
+Some people experience flu-like symptoms while using G-CSF including: